 Although some kind of hilltop construction was a very long-lived twinkle in various eyes, it eventually went up in 1775 under the auspices and guidance of architect Johann Ferdinand Hetzendorf von Hohenberg.

-He was a former theater designer, then implementing palace changes during the reign of Empress Maria Theresia.
+He was a former theatre designer, then implementing palace changes during the reign of Empress Maria Theresia.

 The militaristic decor and sculptures around the building echo the Gloriette’s apparent meaning as a tribute to war (which sounds better than “upmarket garden fence.”)

 Since being able to see is quite as valuable as being seen, the Gloriette has a large viewing terrace from which you can look down over the palace and wider Vienna.

 The view is one of the city’s more romantic ones, so proves the ideal place for one or two stolen kisses from a loved one (been there, got the t-shirt).

 For those of a more practical bent, the Gloriette also houses a modern cafe of the same name, having recently been re-glassed following renovation work.